Euro 2020: What do the Germans really think of England? | DW | 27.06.2021

 Biermann: Personally, I've never taken it particularly seriously.
 It's a weird part of folklore.
 I wouldn't like to hear German fans singing anything like that though.

-Buchheister: I think, as a German, you just laugh about the fact that the English are still so focussed on the Second World War and the British Empire and English exceptionalism.
-I think Brexit made it quite clear how the some of the English see themselves.
+Buchheister: I think, as a German, you just laugh about the fact that the English are still so focused on World War II and the British Empire and English exceptionalism.
+I think Brexit made it quite clear how some of the English see themselves.
 But we don't take the chants too seriously, it's not really an attack on us.
 I still don't think they should do it, though.

 Biermann: I think it's astonishing that he's hardly played a role.
 I have no explanation.
 I can only trust that Southgate as a coach has his reasons.